Best daily deals

 Is the Soundcore app any good?

 The Soundcore app offers a premium experience that elevates the Anker Soundcore Life Q35 above many other Bluetooth headphones in this price range.
 Upon downloading it, you’ll get a prompt to update to version 1.20, which improves LDAC performance, EQ, call quality, and smart-wearing detection.
-Having an app that pushes firmware updates such as this one is critical for performance improvements and device longevity.
+An app that pushes firmware updates like this one is critical for performance improvements and device longevity.

-The Soundcore app features an equalizer within the device settings, which lets you set a custom EQ profile, or select from several Soundcore presets for various genres and listening preferences.
-The app also comes with a free music streaming service courtesy of Lüm, with tons of playlists to test out headphone settings.
-There’s even a sleep mode that can play ambient nature sounds for a set period of time.
+The Soundcore app features an equalizer within the device settings, which lets you set a custom EQ profile or select from several presets.
+The app also comes with a free music streaming service courtesy of Lüm, with many playlists to test out headphone settings.
+There’s even a sleep mode that can play ambient nature sounds for a set period.

 As with most software, Anker collects data through the Soundcore app.
 The Soundcore privacy policy may be worth a read, especially concerning voice data collection and third-party integrations.

-How does the Anker Soundcore Life Q35 connect?
+How do the Anker Soundcore Life Q35 connect?

 Anker Soundcore Life Q35 ports